Child Care Assistance

 The following link leads to a webinar for Suspension and Expulsion Prevention: http://professionalregistry.astate.edu/chs/divtrain/login.asp

-On July 1, 2016, the Division of Child Care and Early Childhood Education implemented a new system called BehaviorHelp to assist you with behavioral challenges in young children.
-Download and complete the form and then submit to BehaviorHelp@dhs.arkansas.gov.
+On July 1, 2016, the Division of Child Care and Early Childhood Education is implementing a new system called BehaviorHelp to assist you with behavioral challenges in young children.
+Click here to submit a request for support.
+Please complete one request per child.
+Once you submit your request, the DCCECE BehaviorHelp team will contact you as quickly as possible.
+If you have not been contacted within 3 business days, please email firstname.lastname@example.org.

 Childhood diseases can cause children pain and discomfort, and also lead to doctor visits, hospitalization and even death.
 Vaccinations are the best way to protect young children from 14 serious diseases, including measles.